 Electricity is defined as a flow of electrons.
 Electrons flow when there is a difference of electrical potential between by two points (voltage).
 The higher the voltage, the higher the current of electrons (the Law of Ohm).

-Electrical injury results in tissue/organ damages through 3 different pathways:2
+Electrical injury results in tissue/organ damage through three mechanisms:

 High voltage injury may be due to direct contact or flashing.

-A electric arc or spark, including a lightening strike, is produced between a highly-charged source and the ground, reaching temperatures of up to 2500C.5
+An electric arc or spark, including a lightning strike, is produced between a highly-charged source and the ground, reaching temperatures of up to 2500C.

 A kissing burn is an electric arc generated between two skin surfaces facing each other and sandwiching a joint, typically the elbow and knee flexures.
-The arc crosses the flexor crease and burns the two “kissing” skin surfaces causing vast underlying tissue destruction.
-2,5
+The arc crosses the flexor crease and burns the two 'kissing' skin surfaces causing vast underlying tissue destruction.

-Cutaneous involvement alone may underestimate the extent of underlying tissue damage.
-2,5,7
+Assessment of cutaneous involvement alone may underestimate the extent of underlying tissue damage.

 Preceding electrical exposure confirms the diagnosis of an electrical burn.